 1 // OGandMe Cloth Wipes [Earth Day Set]

 The cloth wipes are made from cotton flannel and cotton french terry.

 I love OGandMe’s cloth wipes!
 They are soft and the perfect size for reusable toilet paper.

-I chose the Earth Day set to be reminded of the importance of using reusable instead of single-use.
+I chose the Earth Day set to remind us of the importance of using reusable instead of single-use.
 It honestly brings a smile to my face to use these reusable cloth wipes.

-However, OGandMe have MANY options to choose from when it comes to color!
+However, OGandMe has MANY options to choose from when it comes to color!
 You won’t be disappointed when you see all the options either!

 2 // Gina’s Soft Cloth Shop Paperless Towels

 Gina’s Soft Cloth Shop can be found on Etsy and is located in West Virginia, USA.

 The paperless towels I chose are 2-ply, unbleached certified organic cotton.